 - in more recent years tax avoidance has become more complicated as HMRC have sought to clamp down on such activities;

 - as a result of such efforts, more complex schemes have been promoted to enable loans (which would not ordinarily be taxable) to be made to third party trusts, who then lend it on to the individual (avoiding the requirement to pay income tax);

 - these are commonly described as contractor loan schemes or employee benefit trusts.

-These schemes, where Tax Avoidance exists, are now largely illegal and from April 2019 the employee may be at risk of a far more severe penalty in the even such loans remain outstanding.
-Please see our webpage here which deals with these legislative changes and the new loan charges.
+These schemes, where tax avoidance exists, are now largely illegal and since April 2019 the employee has been at risk of a far more severe penalty in the even such loans remain outstanding.